Warsh wants change. But will he be able to deliver?

 Change of course

 In 2021, the Fed initially described inflation as transitory, delaying rate hikes.
-Subsequently, the institution implemented relatively rapid rate increases between 2022 and 2023, helping inflation to gradually recede.
-However, it is stabilizing at a level that remains too high, and the Fed has missed its 2% target for five years now.
+Subsequently, the institution implemented relatively rapid rate increases between 2022 and 2023, helping inflation to gradually subside.
+However, it is stabilizing at a level that is (too) high, and the Fed has been missing its 2% target for five years now.

-More broadly, Kevin Warsh believes the Fed needs a "change of course in the conduct of its policy."
-He advocates for a new inflation-fighting framework, a reduction of the balance sheet, and better cooperation with the Treasury.
-Beyond the substance, Kevin Warsh wishes to evolve the communication strategy.
-He appears ready to change the number of meetings (currently eight per year) and did not commit to holding press conferences after every meeting.
+More broadly, Kevin Warsh believes that the Fed needs a "change of course in the conduct of its policy."
+He advocates a new inflation-fighting framework, a reduction of the balance sheet, and better cooperation with the Treasury.
+Beyond the substance, Kevin Warsh wants to develop communication.
+He seems prepared to change the number of meetings (currently eight per year) and did not commit to holding press conferences after every meeting.

-As we have often noted in these columns, a Fed Chair does not decide monetary policy orientations alone.
+As we have often noted in the past, a Fed Chair does not decide monetary policy orientations alone.
 The FOMC has 17 members, 12 of whom vote at each meeting.
 The role of a Fed Chair is therefore always to build consensus.
-Criticizing everything your colleagues did before your arrival is not the best way to step into that role.
+And criticizing everything your colleagues did before your arrival is not the best way to step into that role.

-Regarding monetary policy decisions strictu sensu, the consensus within the Fed is currently leaning toward a prolonged status quo.
+Returning to monetary policy decisions in the strictest sense, the consensus within the Fed is rather one of a prolonged status quo.
 Indeed, the rise in energy prices caused by the conflict in Iran is further delaying the decline in inflation hoped for at the beginning of the year.
 As former St. Louis Fed President James Bullard summarized: "It looks like the (Fed) Chair always gets what he wants, but that is because he maneuvers to stay at the center of the committee."

 Hawk or Dove?